-With regard to collateral arrangements, the SADC-RTGS currently does not offer any collateral facilities to participants.
-The participants' accounts must be prefunded prior to settlement.
+Regarding collateral arrangements, the SADC-RTGS does not offer any collateral facilities as no credit facilities are offered to participants.
+Participants' accounts must be prefunded prior to settlement.
 Liquidity is provided by transferring rands from the South African domestic RTGS system into the SADC-RTGS.
 Collateral may be raised in the domestic jurisdiction of the participant using domestic facilities.
-The participants may then proceed to borrow rands in SADC-RTGS and use domestic arrangements for collateral, but this is outside of the domain of the SADC-RTGS.
+The participants may then proceed to borrow rands in the SADC-RTGS from the domestic counterparts or home central bank and use domestic arrangements for collateral, but this is outside the domain of the SADC-RTGS.